austinjdean/pls/README.md

 #### To-do list:
 - (?) switch window focus to newly created browser session
-- (?) use Ryan's scripts instead of ant to install

 #### Notes for collaborators:
 - read up on this branching model: http://nvie.com/posts/a-successful-git-branching-model/